 The blast pot is ASME, NB, CE, and/or PED certified.
-Welding, grinding, or drilling on the pot voids the National Board certification and the manufacturer's warranty.
+Welding, grinding, or drilling on the pot voids the National Board approval and manufacturer's warranty.
 Such actions may affect the dimensional integrity of the blast pot.
-The user should install a required safety relief valve to prevent the rise of pressure no more than ten percent of the set MWP as required by ASME section VIII, Div.
+The compressor has the required safety relief valve to prevent the rise of pressure no more than ten percent of the set MWP as required by ASME section VIII, Div.
 1. The design maximum and minimum parameters shall not be exceeded.
 See the parameters in Figure 1 below.
 Be sure to read all warnings listed on the blast pot before operation.
 See Figure 1.1 below for more information.